latchbio/latch/docs/source/basics/latch_develop_example.md

     return LatchDir(output, "latch:///wgs/ref_genome")
 ```

-We can see the task is returning a `LatchDir` with the remote path `latch:///wgs/ref_genome`, which indicates that the
+We see that the task is returning a `LatchDir` with the remote path `latch:///wgs/ref_genome`, which indicates that the
-output files are located inside the `/wgs/ref_genome` folder in the Latch Console.
+output files are inside the `/wgs/ref_genome` folder in the Latch Console.

 ![Outputs](../assets/latch-develop-example/ref_genome.png)